-One ought not to blame God for the state of affairs in our lives if we choose to backslide.
-Surely the person who knowingly and willingly turns away from the will of God will suffer the loss of peace, joy and love he once knew.
+We ought not to blame God for the state of affairs in our lives at any time, let alone if we choose to backslide.
+Surely the person who knowingly and willingly turns away from the will of God will suffer the loss of peace, joy and love he once knew:

 How much more severely do you think a man deserves to be punished who has trampled the Son of God under foot, who has treated as an unholy thing the blood of the covenant that sanctified him, and who has insulted the Spirit of grace (Heb 10:29 NIV)?

 If we want to blame somebody for our afflictions we suffer as a backslider, we just need to go look in the mirror and take full responsibility.
 Then get on our knees and pray for forgiveness with conviction to change our backslidden ways.